KhronosGroup/gltf-asset-auditor/README.md

 The gutter width is related to spacing between UV islands to prevent texture bleed when scaling to various resolutions, typically through mip mapping.

 The number of pixels of padding required can be specified against various base resolutions.
 Only one of these needs to be specified and if there are more than one, the smallest computed grid size will be used.
 For example, specifying a value of 8 for resolution1024 yields grid size of 128, meaning that there needs to be at least 1px buffer between islands when resized to 128px.
-A value of 2 for resolution256 gives the same grid size of 128, wheras a value of 4 for resolution256 gives 64.
+A value of 2 for resolution256 gives the same grid size of 128, whereas a value of 4 for resolution256 gives 64.
 If both resolution256: 4 and resolution1024: 8 are provided, the smaller grid size of 64px will be used for the test.

 ### Not Inverted